Masonry Restoration Technician Training Program at Green-Wood

 To learn more about the Bridge to Crafts Careers Program and hear from some of the 2019 graduates, check out this feature from CBS New York.

-Registration for the spring 2021 program is now open.
-Visit this link for details and to apply.
+Registration for the spring 2022 program will open in early 2022; check back for details on how to apply.